wmde/wbaas-deploy/doc/debugging-queryservice-backpressure.md

 ## Possible failure scenarios

 Currently, feature health is measured by counting the number of unprocessed batches in the Platform API.
-A healthy system will rarely see this value go above a lower two-digit number.
+A healthy system will rarely see this value go above a value in the range between 15 and 50.
 If it goes above this, it could be caused by the following:

 ### Failures in Platform API

-If the Platform API is ingesting events, but fails to dispense them to the updater, the number of batches grows continuously This could be caused by the following (non-exhaustive) list of problems:
+If the Platform API is ingesting events, but fails to follow the expected protocol when exchanging data with the updater, the number of batches grows continuously.
+This could be caused by the following (non-exhaustive) list of problems:

 - The batch payload schemas expected by Platform API and the QueryService Updater have diverged
 - Unrelated changes to the HTTP stack in Laravel are making the `/qs/getBatches` endpoint error out
 - The Platform API fails to successfully mark batches as done, even when receiving a signal from the QueryService Updater
+- The Platform API erroneously omits batches that should be processed, returning `[]`

 ### Failures in the QueryService Updater